 There are three main types of data analytics frameworks, each with its own strengths depending on what it is they help us organize.

-1 - Qualitative research frameworks: When dealing with categorical questions such as, “are our clients satisfied with our product?”, we need a way to translate that question into numbers in order to create data-based insights.
+When dealing with categorical questions such as, “Are our clients satisfied with our product?” we need a way to translate that question into numbers to create data-based insights.
 A qualitative research framework does this by transforming “soft” problems into “hard” numbers.

 The qualitative research framework also helps us translate abstract concepts into quantifiable data.
-Its used for questions like “would investing five more hours per week in research add more value to our product?”.
+It is used for questions like “Would investing five more hours per week in research add more value to our product?”.
 In this case, we aim to quantify the concept of value to compare different strategies.
 A qualitative framework eases this process.

 To improve, we need to understand which factors are driving our key metrics; we need to give our metrics context.
 Quantitative research analytics frameworks help us understand the relationships between different metrics to put our core metrics in context.

-3 - Data science methodology: Let’s say we have defined our concepts and put all our metrics in context, then we’re just getting started.
-We still need to gather data to draw conclusions.
+Let’s say we have defined our concepts and put all our metrics in context, then we’re just getting started.
+We still need to gather data to conclude.

 Numerous ways exist to do this, some prone to error or inconsistency.
-So we need an organized process to reduce risks and maintain organization.
-Data science methodology frameworks offer a reliable step-by-step approach to drawing conclusions from data.
+So, we need an organized process to reduce risks and maintain organization.
+Data science methodology frameworks offer a reliable step-by-step approach to concluding data.

 Now, let’s examine how each of these analytical frameworks works.

-There are a few qualitative research analytical frameworks we could use depending on the context of the business environment.
-Specific situations and problems call for different approaches; we want to ensure that we are translating the business challenge into numerical measurements in the right way.
+Depending on the context of the business environment, we could use a few qualitative research analytical frameworks.
+Specific situations and problems call for different approaches, and we want to ensure that we are translating the business challenge into numerical measurements in the right way.

 Two examples of these approaches include product metric frameworks for measuring success and diagnosing changes in metrics, as well as evaluating the impact of potential feature changes to our product.
 Another common business case for translating a problem into hard numbers is through A/B tests, which have a framework of their own.

-However, each of these specific frameworks follows the same four-step structure outlined below.
+However, these specific frameworks follow the same four-step structure outlined below.
 They begin with a vaguely defined business problem and need to convert it into hard numbers to address it.

 The framework to go about finding these solutions has four steps:

-Let’s look go through each of those framework steps with a business example of an online media company that wants to monetize web traffic by embedding banner ads in their content.
+Let’s review each of those framework steps with a business example of an online media company that wants to monetize web traffic by embedding banner ads in its content.
 Our task is to measure the success of different banner ad strategies and select the best one to scale up.

 Initially, we need to gather context about our monetization method.
 Will revenue depend on ad impressions, clicks, or the number of users who buy the advertised products?